SNIA/Swordfish-API-Emulator/README.md

 It is recommended (but not required) to run the emulator using virtualenv, because it helps keep the emulator environment separate from other Python environments running on the same system.

 ----
+## Installing the Swordfish API Emulator using the Linux Setup Script

+Run the 'setup.sh' script.
+This will install a complete, running instance of the emulator.

+This script has three command line parameters: <br>
+-p | --port PORT     -- Port to run the emulator on.
+Default is 5000. <br>
+-w | --workspace DIR -- Directory to set up the emulator.
+Defaults to  `../Swordfish` <br>
+-n | --no-start      -- Prepare the emulator but do not start it.

-## Installing the Swordfish API Emulator on Windows
+## Installing the Swordfish API Emulator Manually on Windows or Linux

 The Redfish Interface Emulator must be installed first, and then the Swordfish API Emulator must be installed on top of the Redfish Interface Emulator installation.
 This can be done on Windows using the sequence of steps given below.
 The steps for installing the emulator on Linux are similar.